OpenNebula/docs/source/open_cluster_deployment/open_cloud_storage_setup/ceph_ds.rst

     one-0-14-0 10240M one/one-0@snap   2
     one-0-15-0 10240M one/one-0@snap   2

-.. note:: In this case context disk and auxiliar files (deployment description and checkpoints) are stored locally in the nodes.
+.. note:: In this case context disk and auxiliary files (deployment description and checkpoints) are stored locally in the nodes.

 .. _ceph-ssh-mode: